Who Is This Credit Card Best For?

-JetBlue Card’s Sign-Up Bonus
+JetBlue Card’s Bonus for New Cardholders

 Spend $1,000 within the first three months of opening this card to earn a one-time bonus of 10,000 TrueBlue points.
 This bonus is worth $132 based on our valuations, which isn't much, but it’s in line with what's offered by other airline cards that don’t charge an annual fee.